 Julia Bobina will be taking care of Maria Dianova’s duties as Climate, Environment and Hot Spots Adviser at the International Barents Secretariat during her maternity leave.
 Read more

 Several events on climate and environment were held in Arkhangelsk during the last week.
 Launch of a new climate project was followed by the meeting on Barents environmental Hot Spots.
 In addition, Nordic Environment Finance Corporation (NEFCO) held several meetings on prospective environment and energy projects with municipalities of the region, Energy Efficiency Center and other stakeholders.
 Read more

 Norway handed over the Chairmanship of the Working Group on Environment to Sweden during the Ministerial meeting in Vadsø.
 Concluding the Norwegian Chairmanship the main results of the work during the past two years were presented.
 One of these is the further elimination of the Barents Environmental Hot Spots in the Russian part of the Barents Region.
 Three new hot spots are now excluded from the list.
 The Swedish Chairmanship will further work on exclusion of the Barents Environmental Hot Spots, follow-up the “Barents 2050” and the Action Plan on Climate Change, continue emphasizing regional cooperation and finalize the Strategy for Protection of Intact Forest Read more

 Funding programme will be launched in early 2017 Read more

 BEAC Working Group on Environment and its subgroups met in St. Petersburg on 21-23 September Read more

-The International Barents Secretariat in Kirkenes now welcomes internship applications for autumn 2018.
-Click below for more information.
+Internship at the International Barents Secretariat in Kirkenes - click below for more information!